-HTC originally announced a new version of the HTC Vive, dubbed the HTC Vive Pro, during CES 2018 in Las Vegas.
-The company has now confirmed that the new device is available to order and will be shipping 5 April 2018.
+HTC originally announced an updated version of the HTC Vive, dubbed the HTC Vive Pro, during CES 2018 in Las Vegas.
+Since then the company has also unveiled the HTC Vive Pro Eye and HTC Vive Cosmos.
+That's now four VR headsets with different specs and features.

 - HTC Vive: Single front-facing camera, adjustable velcro straps